 Those types of real-world learning opportunities help Niagara alumni translate their practical education into top jobs within their career fields.
 According to a recent survey, 97 percent of NU graduates reported being employed or enrolled in graduate school within one year of graduation.

 With such a well-rounded education, it’s not surprising that Niagara graduates go on to great success.
 It’s also not surprising that they are inclined to give back.
 NU graduates become productive in the world and for the world.
 They bring excellence, as well as a deep-rooted Vincentian spirit, to their jobs as well as to their families, churches, and communities.
 They become successful but, even more, they become fulfilled.
 Their jobs matter, because their education mattered.

 NU’s award-winning Office of Career Services prepares students to make the leap into the professional world.
 From job fairs and résumé critiques to practice interviews and alumni networking opportunities, staff members are committed to providing students with the hands-on resources necessary to get their lives after college on track.

 Career services are integrated into the student experience during all four years, with over 100 classroom presentations offered by staff members each year.

 ADVANCED DEGREE PROGRAMS

 Graduate students at Niagara are prepared via outstanding academic programs that accentuate one-on-one learning with highly credentialed faculty.
-The university offers graduate studies in business, counseling, criminal justice, education, finance, healthcare administration, interdisciplinary studies and sport management, and a Ph.D. in leadership and policy.
-The NU approach to learning prepares individuals to excel in their career and to be change leaders in their chosen field.
+The university offers graduate studies in business, counseling, criminal justice, education, finance, healthcare administration, interdisciplinary studies, and sport management.
+Also offered is a Ph.D. in leadership and policy.
+The NU approach to learning prepares individuals to excel in their career as change-leaders in their chosen field.

-Niagara University provides over 60 graduate awards, scholarships, graduate assistantships and campus employment opportunities for graduate students attending the university.
+Niagara University provides over 60 graduate awards, scholarships, graduate assistantships, and campus employment opportunities for graduate students.